The Ultimate Surf Trip Packing List

 In the past, I would have never taken a towel on a trip because I assumed they would take up too much space in my bag.
 But that was before I was introduced to Turkish beach towels.
 Turkish towels are compact, lightweight, they dry super fast, and an added bonus is that they’re pretty darn good-looking.
 After making their acquaintance I never travel without one.

-surf trip packing list Luggage
+surf trip packing duffle bag

 It’s always a good rule of thumb to pack light, but this especially applies if you’re taking a board bag as well.
 The more compact the better.
 You could go for a duffel bag, roller, or a larger hiking backpack, but whatever you go with, you probably don’t need anything bigger than a 55L bag.
 Unless you’re going on a surf trip in Iceland.
 In which case feel free to pack a ginormous bag filled with warm stuff.

-surf trip packing list Dry Bag
+Dry Bag

 If boat trips are in your plans, a dry bag comes in handy.
 A dry bag will keep a few comforts nice and dry in the boat (or if the weather is bad), and you can also bring your camera without worry.
 You can also use a dry bag to store your wet gear and keep it separate from everything else.
 We’ve listed a couple of bags below, and you can also check out our roundup on the best dry bags.